-ThoughtMatter applied consumer branding and design principles to the Constitution—a document that had never really been branded before.
-We hoped doing so would elevate the important messages contained in the document and spark an ongoing, multi-faceted movement around its importance.
+We applied consumer branding and design principles to the Constitution—a document that had never really been branded before.
+The hope was to elevate the important messages contained in the document and spark an ongoing, multi-faceted movement around its importance.

-We started by redesigning the Constitution to make it more visually exciting and easy to read.
-(I'll send you a copy if you like.)
+We started with a redesign to make it more visually exciting and easy to read.
 Then, through an awareness campaign, several client partnerships and some crowdfunding help, we set out to get as many copies as possible into the hands of the nation's students.
 We called the whole thing the FOR THE PEOPLE PROJECT.

 We launched a Kickstarter campaign to fund printing and shipping costs to send our Constitutions to schools across the country.
 When a backer chose a reward tier that included a copy of the book, we pledged to print and send an additional copy to a school on their behalf.
 We raised more than $15,000 in a month.